AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 ```

 To our delight this gets us past round 2.
 We quickly automate this into `solution.py` and soon after
-the scripts runs trough all rounds and we get presented with a flag:
+the script runs through all rounds and we get rewarded with a flag:
 ```
 ======== Receiving 4096B ========
 << b'0 Left...'